FoxyNPF/foxynpf.github.io/_posts/2019-9-24-Setting up Dionaea & Cowrie with MHN.md

 I used Azure as my playground to setup some honeypots and used the following setup for my main MHN server.
 For my servers I didn’t go crazy on allocating resources as this was me testing and playing around to see what capabilities MHN offered.

 For the MHN server I used Linux Ubuntu 18.04 and allocated a 30GB HD and 8GB RAM.
-On install you have the option to open a couple of select ports, I just went with 22 and provided a public key for SSH access so I could admin the box.
+On install you have the option to open a couple of ports, I just went with 22 and provided a public key for SSH access so I could admin the box.

 Setup of the MHN server is incredibly simple, once you have logged on to your new box run the following commands: